FLY IS DESIGNED FOR WILDERNESS TENTS ONLY

 Another moisture barrier.
 There are thousands and thousands of stitching needle holes in the roof.
 Normally these holes close once the canvas gets wet.
 However, occasionally a needle hole will not close easily.
 A fly will prevent any possible water leaks.

 Keeps roof clean.
 When camping under trees pitch and dirt rains down on your tent roof.
 The only way to remove pitch is to use a harsh detergent which destroys the water, mildew and fire treatment.
 Then you will definitely need a fly because the roof will likely leak.

-Takes water and snow 1 foot past each side of tent.
-Fly overhangs 1 foot past each side wall to take snow and water from tent walls reducing the possibility of water coming into your tent.
+Takes water and snow up to 1 foot past each side of tent.
+Fly overhangs 8-12 inches past each side wall to take snow and water from tent walls reducing the possibility of water coming into your tent.